-If the number exceeds several hundreds, try removing all the non-essential messages.
-Please note that you should not experience a UI performance degradation unless more than several thousands of messages are stored in your profile.
+If the number exceeds several hundreds, try resolving or removing all the non-essential items.
+You should not experience a UI performance degradation unless more than several thousands of items are stored in your profile.

 Following this procedure will fix the UI performance only for your account.
-If multiple users are experiencing slower UI, each should check the number of messages and reduce it if needed.
+If multiple users are experiencing slower UI, each should check the number of notifications and reduce it if needed.

 URL took longer than n seconds to render

 Magnolia logs warning messages when URLs load slowly:

 This message is produced by Magnolia's CacheFilter.
 It's purpose is to let you know that your installation is not behaving optimally.
 Enable debugging on cache related classes to find out whether resources are served slowly from the cache or the repository.
 You can also use Firebug or Chrome's developer tools to see how long it takes for a resource to be received by the server.
 This may provide hints to narrow down the issue.
 For example, images stored at a CDN may be served slowly.